-The following primary source set, created using materials from the Library of Congress, contains a vast array of sources focused on Disability History in the United States.
+UPDATED IN 2020.
+The following primary source set, created using materials from the Library of Congress, contains an array of sources focused on Disability History in the United States.
 Disability has been interwoven into America’s history since the country’s inception through letters, images, newspapers, diaries and other primary sources.
 The set provides a comprehensive look into a wide range of Library of Congress resources.

 Using familiar imagery of trains, young students can begin to make foundational connections to geography and history using primary sources.
 Kindergarten students will make a first exploration of local history through early railroad maps from the Library of Congress.
 This lesson addresses Kindergarten Common Core State Standards and several Massachusetts Social Studies standards and skills. centered around maps.
 The culminating activity has students create and modify their own town maps to include symbols, cardinal directions, labels, a key, etc.

 “…establish justice…” “…promote the general welfare….” “…secure the blessings of liberty to ourselves and our posterity…”